THP-Lab/intuition-ts/README.md

 - [Portal](./apps/portal/) is the first core application in our new monorepo.
 The Portal README contains additional information and details about how to get started.
 - [Data Populator](./apps/data-populator/) is an app for bulk creation of atom data.
 The Data Populator README contains additional information.
-- [Template](./apps/template) is an opionionated template for our core app development stack.
+- [Remix/Vite Template](./apps/template-remix-vite) is an opionionated Remix/Vite template using our core app development stack, Neurofunk.

 ### Packages